Cheesy Cauliflower Bread and Pizza Slices

 - Using a grater or ricer, grate only the florets into a bowl - discard the stems.

-- When all the cauliflower is grated or riced, place in a bowl (do NOT add water) and cook for 3-5 minutes in the microwave.
+- When all the cauliflower is grated or riced, place in a bowl or a large freezer bag (do NOT add water) and cook for 3-5 minutes in the microwave.

-- Drain the cauliflower through a fine sieve or lay on a clean cloth towel, roll up the towel and squeeze the water from the cauliflower.
-Place the cauliflower in a shallow dish & occasionally give it a stir.
-(I placed it on top of the stove for at least an hour & the heat from the oven helped to dry the cauliflower).
+- Remove cauliflower from microwave and place on a clean cloth towel, roll up the towel and squeeze the water from the cauliflower.
+Shake off the cauliflower onto a paper towel lined sheet pan and occasionally give it a stir.
+(I placed it on top of the stove for at least an hour; the heat from the oven helps to dry the cauliflower).

 - When the cauliflower is dried, add it to a bowl.

-- Add in the beaten egg, mozzarella, herbs and salt and pepper and mix well.
+- Next add in the beaten egg, mozzarella, herbs/seasonings and salt and pepper mixing well with a whisk.

 - On a parchment lined pan spread out the mixture in a thin layer to form a triangle (mine was about 14 x 7 which will vary based on the size of the cauliflower)